wikipathways/WikiPathwaysCurator/docs/InteractionsTests/possibleTranslocations.md

 ## Curation action

 The interaction should be looked at.
-If the interaction is indeed a MIM translation, the GPML should be edited (it cannot be done in PathVisio 3.3) and the interaction type should be set to `mim-translation`.
+If the interaction is indeed a MIM translocation, the GPML should be edited (it cannot be done in PathVisio 3.3) and the interaction type should be set to `mim-translocation`.

 If the interaction is not a translocation, then possible one of the data node identifiers needs correcting.